tfenster/end2end/source/_posts/2020-08-29-creating-a-docker-swarm-on-azure-using-terraform-part-i.md

 This post has taken a very long time.
 Two years and one day ago I wrote about [Windows authentication in Docker Swarm][win-auth-swarm] and nine months[^1] ago I showed a Docker Swarm at [NAV TechDays][techdays].
 However, I was not completely happy with my setup and — as is probably true with every tech project — there still is room for improvement, but I am satisfied enough with it to share it.
 Also, we have been using a Swarm created with what am sharing today for a couple of months now and it works well, so that probably is a good sign.

 ## The TL;DR
 [Docker Swarm][docker-swarm] is the container orchestrator provided by Docker itself and allows you to bring multiple virtual[^2] machines together to form a cluster called “swarm” on which you can run Docker containers.
 By using [Azure Virtual Machine Scale Sets][az-vmss] in the background, I can very easily add and remove machines (or “nodes”) to and from that swarm or even let it [auto-scale][auto-scale].
-To automate the deployment, I have used [terraform][terraform][^3], an Infrastructure as Code (IaC) tool which allows me to define the Azure infrastructure I need, run `terraform apply`, wait a bit and then have my swarm up and running.
+To automate the deployment, I have used [Terraform][terraform][^3], an Infrastructure as Code (IaC) tool which allows me to define the Azure infrastructure I need, run `terraform apply`, wait a bit and then have my swarm up and running.
 The whole architecture is a bit more complex as it also includes among others an [Azure Files][az-files] share, an [Azure Load Balancer][az-lb] and an [Azure Key Vault][az-kv], but overall, that's it.
 I am assuming that whoever uses this will want to expose something over the web and some kind of management interface for the swarm should come in handy, so I have by default added [Traefik][traefik] as reverse proxy and [Portainer][portainer] as container management interface.

 To just use it as is, do the following:
 - Prereqs:
-  - Make sure you have the [Azure CLI][azure-cli] [installed][azure-cli-install] as well as [terraform][tf-install].
+  - Make sure you have the [Azure CLI][azure-cli] [installed][azure-cli-install] as well as [Terraform][tf-install].
   - Make sure you have a public SSH key available in `$HOME\.ssh\id_rsa.pub` as this will be uploaded.
 If you don't have one, you can follow the instructions [here][ssh] to create one.
 Note that the documentation talks about Linux VMs, but it works with the Windows VMs in my setup as well.
 - Run `git clone https://github.com/cosmoconsult/azure-swarm` to get my setup
 - Open the file `variables.tf` in subfolder `tf` and change the default value for the variable `eMail` to your eMail address.
 - Open a cmd or PowerShell and go to the `tf` subfolder
 - Run `az login` to log in to your Azure account
 - If you have multiple subscriptions, you can run `az account set --subscription="<subscription-id>"` to select the one you want to use
-- Run `terraform init` to initialize terraform
+- Run `terraform init` to initialize Terraform
 - Run `terraform apply -auto-approve` to create the infrastructure

 After a couple of minutes, you should see something like this: